techidaily/site-tech-savvy/source/_posts/intuitive-talking-to-ai-try-this-chrome-tool.md

 ![The AIPRM for ChatGPT Activity filter](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/03/filter-aiprm-prompts.jpeg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KF793jv1LIc?si=fJOogQJ2f8JUfTzZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Once you have found a prompt that resonates with your needs, you can add it to your favorites for easy access in the future.
 Click the **Star** icon next to the prompt to add it to your **Favorites** tab.
 Next, go to the **Favorites** tab to view and access all your saved prompts.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/OFDHJnZLwTA?si=WThcb2h76AnZDzcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Create AIPRM Prompts